Toolbox

 This activity contains qualitative and quantitative tools that allow the description and calculation of future scenario (that might include desirable and undesirable situations) analyse their impacts on the territory and thus clarify and anticipate possible futures.
 Scenarios should be defined on the basis of a time horizon.
 They can also be calculated on the basis of short-, medium - and long - term projections.

 Scenarios can include the baseline or "as usual", the optimal, and the strategic.
 The first assumes that existing trajectories will not change in the future and conditions will be extrapolated from what is currently and has been happening in the past.
-It is important that this scenario is considered because it allows to visualise and identify what would happen if no action is taken in the urban development of the city, map any undesirable conditions, and plan to avoid them.
+It is important that this scenario is considered because it allows to visualise and identify what would happen if no action were taken in the urban development of the city, map any undesirable conditions, and plan to avoid them.
 The optimal scenario is the one where all strategic variables are considered to reach the best possible status, but which will not necessarily be feasible or achievable.
 The strategic scenario is the desirable scenario and considers what is realistic under current conditions.
 This scenario should be aligned with the vision and objectives that will be set out in the next activity.

 Additionally, the T43 Facilities and Public Space Projections can be used to estimate the deficit and current coverage of each type of facility (healthcare, education, commercial, sports, cultural, etc.), as well as to determine the number of units of each type needed to cover, as the case may be, the current unmet demand and the future demand based on projections.
 The analysis should be carried out with special attention to the demand for facilities according to the scale of the city and its population.
 The tool also allows to calculate and compare the necessary public space surface and the current and future coverage, according to national ratios and international recommendations.
 It is important to clarify that this calculation is done on an aggregated basis for the whole city, and it is necessary to analyse the distribution of existing and future public facilities and spaces.
-In order to do so, the scenario building can be complemented with spatial analysis to evaluate which areas of the city lack accesibility to these facilities, defining buffers that correspond to walking distances (e.g. accessibility in 5, 10, 15 minutes), according to the scale of the city and the capacity of facilities.
-These analysis could be taken from Block D Analysis and Diagnosis.
+In order to do so, the scenario building can be complemented with spatial analysis to evaluate which areas of the city lack accessibility to these facilities, defining buffers that correspond to walking distances (e.g. accessibility in 5, 10, 15 minutes), according to the scale of the city and the capacity of facilities.
+These analyses could be taken from Block D Analysis and Diagnosis.

 Finally, it is recommended to estimate the provision of public services such as water demand, electricity consumption, sanitation services, solid waste management, road network infrastructure, etc. in order to know the demand for each type of service, and to establish a basis for the strategies to propose the amount of primary infrastructure or public investments required.